Me and The Defenders

 “The Benefactor,” which was written by future Academy Award winner Peter Stone, employed a self-consciously didactic strategy toward the abortion issue.
 In the narrative, the doctor arrested for performing the operations (which were, of course, illegal until the Supreme Court’s Roe v.
 Wade verdict in 1973) encourages his attorney, Lawrence Preston, to put the law on trial.
 Preston expresses doubts about using the courts as a “public forum,” as this defense stategy will increase his client’s chances of being convicted (which is in fact what happens).
 “The Benefactor” turns its courtroom scenes into a referendum on a hotbed issue, using the testimony of the witnesses in the fictitious case as a means of presenting real statistics and ethical arguments to the audience.
 Both sides are heard, but “The Benefactor” clearly advocates for the legalization of abortion.
 The argument that a fetus is “not a human being” is articulated passionately, and twice the point is made that if the law is to restrict abortions, it must provide humane alternatives.
 (More humane, the script suggests, than foster care and homes for unwed mothers.)

 “The Benefactor” received a great deal of press attention in the spring of 1962 when, as related on Mad Men, the three rotating sponsors of The Defenders – Lever Brothers, Kimberly Clark, and Brown & Williamson Tobacco – declined to have anything to do with the episode.
-In January of that year, CBS president Frank Stanton had testified before the FCC that “The Benefactor” – already notorious even before it was broadcast – was “a very fine, realistic and honest dramatization,” but the advertisers were unmoved.
-It was “in conflict with their corporate policies,” according to the New York Times.
+In January of that year, CBS president Frank Stanton had testified before the FCC that “The Benefactor” – notorious even before it was broadcast – was “a very fine, realistic and honest dramatization,” but the advertisers were unmoved.
+It was “in conflict with their corporate policies,” according to The New York Times.

 But the worst of the storm was yet to come.
 Hoping to cushion the blow, CBS screened “The Benefactor” for its local affiliates via closed circuit television on April 18.
 This move may have prevented a widespread backlash, but ten of the 180 network stations declined to run the episode.
 The residents of Boston, Providence, Buffalo, New Orleans, Omaha, Milwaukee, and various smaller cities never saw “The Benefactor.”
 Nor did anyone in Canada, after the CBC rejected the segment.
 A number of stations delayed the broadcast until after the evening news, as did the BBC when “The Benefactor” crossed the Atlantic in July.
-All of these events received ongoing coverage by major newspapers, including the New York Times and the Los Angeles Times.
+All of these events received ongoing coverage by major newspapers, including The New York Times and The Los Angeles Times.

 Robert F. Simon played the abortionist in “The Benefactor”

 Throughout all this, The Defenders enjoyed staunch support from CBS.
 It was an unusual display of backbone in an industry dependent on the fickle support of the masses.
 Bob Markell, then the associate producer of The Defenders, remembered that the hero of the hour was CBS chairman William Paley.
 “It would have gone on with or without sponsors,” Markell told me, because Paley believed in the show.
-Michael Dann, the CBS executive who had developed the Defenders pilot and fought to get it on the air over the objections of network president Jim Aubrey, also felt that the sponsor defections were irrelevant.
+Michael Dann, the CBS executive who had developed the Defenders pilot and fought to get it on the air over the objections of network president Jim Aubrey, also thought the sponsor defections were irrelevant.
 Dann felt that “The Benefactor” won the day because it was serious-minded and well-made, like all of the programs supplied by executive producer Herbert Brodkin’s company.
 Had it been exploitative or inept, the episode might have done irreparable damage to The Defenders.

 *